ctfs/write-ups-2016/abctf-2016/recon/liorogamerdvd-300/README.md

 **Solves:** 5
 **Description:**

 [HINT 1] Use common sense.
 Does doxxing and hacking private accounts and information seem like the intention?
 [HINT 2] Chirp Chirp.

 ## Write-up

-This one was a true recon challenge, which was heavily based on guessing listening to the IRC and having a ton of luck!
+This one was a true recon challenge, which was heavily based on guessing,listening to the IRC and having a ton of luck!

 If you google liorogamer you find a lot of social accounts and his (potentially) realname Liam Rahav.